qiita-spots/qiita/qiita_pet/support_files/doc/source/analyzingsamples/processingworkflowpagecommands.rst

      * **Citation**: *Faith.
 D.P.
 (1992).
 “Conservation evaluation and phylogenetic diversity”.
 Biological Conservation.
 (61) 1-10.*
     * **Fisher’s index**: Calculates Fisher’s index
      * Relationship between the number of species and the number of individuals in those species.
-     * **Citation**: *Fisher, R. A., Corbet, A. S. and Williams, C. B. (1943).
+     * **Citation**: *Fisher, R.A., Corbet, A.S. and Williams, C.B.
+(1943).
 “The relation between the number of species and the number of individuals in a random sample of an animal population”.
 Journal of Animal Ecology.
 (12): 42-58.*
     * **Gini index**: Calculates Gini index
      * Assumes that the sampling is accurate and that more features of data would fall on linear gradients between the values of this data.
      * Measures species abundance